Amazuddin/ExpenseApp/README.md

 <p align="center">
   <img src="screenshots/loan-details.png" alt="Loan Payment Progress" width="900">
 </p>

+*Detailed payment progress with visual indicators and complete payment history*

+---

+## Overview
+ExpenseApp is a comprehensive web-based personal finance management application built with ASP.NET Core MVC.
+It provides users with an intuitive platform to track daily expenses and manage borrowed funds, helping individuals maintain better control over their financial health.

 ## Purpose
 The application addresses the common challenge of personal financial management by offering a centralized system to: